Fazalmahm00d/directionsscraping/README.md

    - Selenium Webdriver Scripting: A mapping and routing service provided by automating scripts Google Maps, used for retrieving directions between two locations.

 #Functionality

-The Chatbot Directions application provides the following functionality:
+The  Directions application provides the following functionality:

 1. **User Interface:**
    - The web application provides a user-friendly interface where users can input their starting location and destination.